trampgeek/moodle-qtype_coderunner/Readme.md

 above, because it includes many extra features, enabled by use of template parameters (see later).

-Some other more complex examples that we've used include:
+Some other complex question types that we've used include:

  1. A Matlab question in which the template code (also Matlab) breaks down the student's code into functions, checking the length of each to make